WARNING: UNMARKED SPOILERS BELOW. CONTINUE?

 - Only Known by Their Nickname: High-ranking Forerunners gain unique titles which effectively become their names.
 The Didact and Librarian are good examples of this: even though they're husband and wife, they still call each other Didact and Librarian.

 - Powered Armor: Most Forerunners wore a personal suit of armor for their entire lives.
 It took away the need for sleep, allowed them access to the "Domain" (a sort of ever-present ancestral memory-bank) via a personal AI/ancilla, gave them virtual immortality, and protected and healed them.
-Warrior-Servants and other military wore a variant known as a "Combat Skin".
+Warrior-Servants and other military wore a variant known as a "Combat Skin", which were so advanced Guilty Sparks noted to the Master Chief that his MJOLNIR armor, the most advanced armor humanity had yet produced, would only rate equal to a Class 2 on their scale, and then recommended he upgrade to a Class 12 skin or higher.

 - Powered by a Forsaken Child: The Librarian notes in Silentium that nearly all Forerunner technology is powered by Vacuum Energy, which draws huge amounts of energy by suppressing alternate universes' Big Bangs from occurring.
 She muses that she never realized the contradiction of the Mantle's doctrine of protecting life and the fact that they were preventing new cosmoses from being born never occurred to her before the Forerunners' own destruction was at hand.